UnitTestBot/UTBotJava/docs/summaries/CustomJavadocTags.md

 ## Test scenarios

-Currently, the feature works only for Symbolic execution engine, so make sure the slider is on the Deeper side.
+Currently, the feature works only for Symbolic execution engine, so make sure the slider is on the Symbolic execution side.

 ### Default behaviour (the feature is enabled).